itxnargis/digital-clock/README.md

 # digital_clock

- Displaying real time date and time.
+ Displaying real time date and time. <br>
  Developed using HTML, CSS and JAVASCRIPT